A guide for first-time visitors to gay bathhouses

 Whether you’re curious, planning your first visit, or just want to better understand the culture, you’re in the right place.

-This guide is designed to answer the questions most people have — but don’t know how or whom to ask — and to offer the clear answers they deserve.
+This site answers the questions most people have — but don’t know how or whom to ask.

 Start Here: Bathhouse Guides for Beginners